 American Financial Sector gets cyber attacked “over a billion times a year,” stated CEO of PayPal and a chairman of Symantec, Dan Schulman.
-In 2017, Banks lost $16.8 billion to cybercriminals according to Javelin report.
-The number of Data Breaches reported by UK financial companies to Financial Conduct Authority “rose 480% in a year” according to RPC report.
+In 2017, Banks lost $16.8 billion to cybercriminals according to a Javelin report.
+The number of Data Breaches reported by UK financial companies to the Financial Conduct Authority “rose 480% in a year” according to the RPC report.

 Nothing extraordinary about those numbers: the bigger the Fintech industry becomes, the bigger security threats it faces.
-No reason for worries though; you just have to ensure that your Fintech application is developed with relevant security practices in mind to minimize probabilities of breaches.
+No reason for worries though; you just have to ensure that your Fintech application is developed with relevant security practices in mind to minimize the probabilities of breaches.

 Reliable Code, Reliable Project Logic

 Program code is a foundation of security.
-Code is blood of software, and regardless of the programming language, there are common practices that help ensure the blood has its lymphocytes.
+Code is the blood of software, and regardless of the programming language, there are common practices that help ensure the blood has its lymphocytes.
 These common practices that help to build reliable project logic include:

 1) Educating oneself on secure coding, which helps avoid prevalent defects, bugs, and logic flaws within the code.
 In addition, it is important to learn what patterns that may compromise security to avoid.